Judge hits 2nd HR of game in 11th, Yankees beat Rays 8-4

 ST. PETERSBURG, Fla.
+(AP) — Aaron Judge and the New York Yankees are on some kind of hot streak heading into the final weekend before the All-Star break.

-(AP) — Aaron Judge hit his second homer of the game leading off the 11th inning, Brett Gardner added a three-run shot and the New York Yankees beat the Tampa Bay Rays 8-4 on Friday night.
+Judge hit his second homer of the game leading off the 11th inning, Brett Gardner added a three-run shot and the Yankees beat the Tampa Bay Rays 8-4 on Friday night.

+“When it gets to be winning time with these guys, these guys know what to do,” New York manager Aaron Boone said.
+“Just another really impressive performance.
+Judgy went up there real aggressive, went superhero on us.”

 Judge connected on the first pitch from Ryne Stanek (0-2) to give him nine career multihomer games.

+“I know he can get his fastball up to 100 (mph) and a good splitter,” Judge said.
+“So my biggest thing was to try to get ready early and stay on the heater but also have a chance at that splitter.”

 The big slugger also went deep in the first against two-way player Brendan McKay as New York extended its AL East lead over Tampa Bay to a season-high 8 1/2 games.

+The Yankees have won 16 of 18 since June 15 and are 9-2 against the Rays this season.

+“Look, they’re a better team than us right now,” Tampa Bay manager Kevin Cash said.
+“There’s no denying that.
+They have a better record for many of the right reasons and they perform better than us.
+In a game, in a head-to-head matchup, they make the most of those situations more than we have.”

 Aaron Hicks tied it in the eighth with a pinch-hit homer for the Yankees, who used a five-run 10th to beat the Rays 8-4 on Thursday in the opener of a four-game series.